OpenFreeEnergy/IndustryBenchmarks2024/docs/source/private/overview.rst

 * Calculated ddG values.
 * Experimental assay values (micromolar).
-* Broad assay description (e.g. Kd from ITC).
+* Broad assay description (e.g. "Kd from ITC").
 * Estimated benchmark difficulty (i.e. "easy", "medium", "hard").
 * Convergence data (MBAR overlap, forward/backwards plots, etc...).
 * Number of completed & failed edges.

   * Including information about any attempts at remediating broken networks due to failed edges.

 * Simulation time and the number of atoms.
 * Blinded transformation networks (i.e. name of nodes and how they are connected).
 * Transformation information.

   * Mapping scores (Lomap, formal charge, shape overlay, RMSD, number of heavy dummy & core atoms) for each edge.

   * 2D and 3D fingerprint similarity scores (e.g. Tanimoto).

   * Number of rotatable bonds & rings.

-Optionally (if you can't that's completely ok!) we would also the following:
+Optionally (if you can't that's completely ok!) we also wish to gather the following:

 * Free form additional details on the experimental assay.
 * Additional details which may impact simulation difficulty, e.g. "likely water sampling issues" or "ions in the binding site".